 And a big part of why it's a myth is because of why books find an audience in the first place.
 Hint: it's not because most of them are any good.

-This page contains an archive of posts for the month of July 2013.
+This page contains an archive of posts in the category Uncategorized / General for the month of July 2013.

 New York City